 When it comes to sleep, RLS makes it difficult to both fall asleep and stay asleep.
 If RLS is severe enough, it can make it difficult for you to sit still.
 The inability to sit still impacts your day-to-day work life and other not-so-common activities, such as plane travel or taking a road trip.
 Considering these facts, it’s fair to say untreated RLS can cause problems in your waking and sleeping hours.

-Symptoms of the disorder include discomfort in the legs and a strong urge to move them; these usually worsen at night and improve only when you get up and walk around.
+The primary symptom of the disorder is discomfort in the legs and a strong urge to move them.
+These sensations usually worsen at night and improve only when you get up and walk around.
 Rest can trigger these symptoms, so it’s more common to feel these uncomfortable sensations in your legs when you’re sitting down, relaxing on the couch, or laying in bed trying to fall asleep.

 RLS is much more common in women, with approximately 50% more cases of RLS in women than in men.
 After the age of 50, symptoms usually worsen.
-Severe symptoms can cause a significant disruption in your quality of sleep, which over time leads to daytime fatigue and even mood disorders such as depression and anxiety.2
+Severe symptoms can cause a significant disruption in your quality of sleep, which over time leads to daytime fatigue and even mood disorders such as depression and anxiety.

 If you are experiencing RLS, make an appointment to visit your doctor.
 Bring with you a sleep journal where you documented the frequency and severity of your RLS symptoms.
 Having a history of your experiences written down should be able to help the doctor pinpoint what’s going on and recommend possible treatment techniques.